git4dcc/RTB_D99/README.md

 My Homebrew D99 decoder core is designed to drive various custom made LED strips.
 The core can address up to 32 individual LEDs.

+> [!CAUTION]
+> This project is 'work in progress' and there is more to come.

 <details>
 <summary>User Guides</summary>